xsscx/srd/dmg/README.md

 # Example DMG for a Sample Cryptex with Toybox Unstripped for Debugging the SRD Command Line Terminal
 -----------
 Cryptex with Working code examples already Compiled, Signed and Hand-Rolled with Care into a precious cryptex for your consumption.
+Also included is debugserver with the signed entitlement and other goodies to you get thinking.

 Connect with me if any questions..